Improvement of a neural network convection scheme by including triggering and evaluation in present and future climates: Evaluation in warmer climate

 \subsection{Training in +4K climate}

-To obtain a training dataset in a +4K climate, we proceed following the same method as for present climate but with a one-year simulation (2005) with the prescribed forcing in sea surface temperature increased by 4K.
-Then we test this NN parameterization learned in +4K climate (denoted NN +4K) and compare it to the NN parameterization learned in present climate (denoted NN present) in both present and future climates.
+To construct a training dataset for the +4K climate, we proceed following the same method as for current climate, i.e., using a one-year ARP-GEM simulation (2005) but with the prescribed sea surface temperatures increased by 4 K. We then test an NN parameterization trained on +4K climate data (denoted \textit{NN +4K}) and compare it to the NN parameterization trained on current climate data (denoted \textit{NN present}) in both current and future climates.

-Offline and online validation leads to the same conclusions, so we focus on online results.
-We analyze four simulations that all remains stable for five years compared to reference simulations.
-Table \ref{TabSim3} describe these simulations.
-We simplify the names of the simulations because they all uses the NN-t0.5-RH configuration.
+\textit{Offline} and \textit{online} validation lead to the same conclusions.
+Therefore, we focus on the \textit{online} results.
+We analyze four simulations, all of which remain stable over five years, and compare them with the reference simulations.
+The experiences are described in Table \ref{TabSim3}.
+Note that since all \textit{online} simulations use the NN-t0.5-$RH$ configuration, the simulation names in Table \ref{TabSim3} have been simplified.

-Fig. \ref{FigOnlineMatrix} shows online results (in present and +4K climates) of the NN parameterizations trained with present data (Fig. \ref{FigOnlineMatrix} a) and c) (left column)) compared to the one trained with +4K data (Fig. \ref{FigOnlineMatrix} b) and d) (right column)).

-Results shown in this figure's first column corresponds to those described in Section \ref{Sec2}. \ref{SubSec2d} and \ref{Sec3}. \ref{SubSec3a} : the NN trained using current climate data is less accurate in +4K than in current climate.
-The NN parameterization trained using +4K data performs well in +4K climate.
-It also performs better on a present climate simulation than a NN trained on present climate data in a +4K simulation.
-This results, which holds also for other variables and offline (not shown) is consistent with the findings of \cite{ogorman_2018}.
-They showed that extra-tropical atmospheric columns in +4K climate provide information for the tropical columns in present climate.
+Fig. \ref{FigOnlineMatrix} shows online results (in present and +4K climates) of the NN parameterizations trained on present climate data (Fig. \ref{FigOnlineMatrix} a) and c) (left column)) compared to the data driven parameterization trained on +4K climate data (Fig. \ref{FigOnlineMatrix} b) and d) (right column)).
+The results presented in the first column of this figure correspond to those discussed in Section \ref{Sec2}\ref{SubSec2d} and Section \ref{Sec3}\ref{SubSec3a}: the data-driven parameterization trained using present climate data exhibits reduced accuracy when used in a +4K simulation compared to its performance in a current climate experiment.
+Conversely, the NN parameterization trained on +4K climate data performs effectively in the +4K scenario (Fig. \ref{FigOnlineMatrix} d), although it remains slightly less accurate than an NN trained and tested exclusively in current climate (Fig. \ref{FigOnlineMatrix} a).
+Notably, the NN trained on +4K data also outperforms, when used in a current climate simulation (Fig. \ref{FigOnlineMatrix} b), an NN trained on present-day data but tested in a +4K scenario (Fig. \ref{FigOnlineMatrix} c).
+These findings, which are valid for other variables and \textit{offline} experiments (not shown), are consistent with the results reported by \cite{ogorman_2018}.
+Their work demonstrated that extra-tropical atmospheric columns in a +4K climate provide relevant information to understand tropical columns in the present climate.